Dinah Lee: Early life

-Dinah Lee was born as Diane Marie Jacobs on 19 August 1943 in Waimate, New Zealand.
+Dinah Lee was born as Diane Marie Jacobs in 19 August 1943 in Waimate, New Zealand.
 After her parents separated, she was fostered by a family near Christchurch where she attended Cashmere High School.
 Her father was a saxophonist, who worked selling carpets in a Christchurch department store and, part-time, ran a teen dance club – The Country Club Cabaret.
 In 1958, Lee was asked to sing at the club on Saturdays and became popular with local patrons.
 As a 15-year-old, she had her first professional gig with Bobby Davis & the Dazzlers in a small hall and they later worked in a coffee lounge.

 In 1962, Lee was working with Christchurch group, Saints, and dating their guitarist and vocalist, Phil Garland.
-By year's end Saints had split and Lee and Garland formed The Playboys with Mark Graham on guitar, Brian Ringrose (ex-Ray Columbus & the Invaders) on guitar, Dave Martin on guitar and Graeme Miller on drums.
+By the end of 1962, Saints had split and Lee and Garland formed The Playboys with Mark Graham on guitar, Brian Ringrose (ex-Ray Columbus & the Invaders) on guitar, Dave Martin on guitar and Graeme Miller on drums.
 They relocated to Auckland for a residency at Top 20 Club, Lee shared lead vocals with Garland, one of her covers was Huey "Piano" Smith's "Don't You Know Yockomo?" popularised by American R&B artist Dee Dee Sharp.
-Playboys returned to Christchurch, but by 1963, Lee returned to Auckland to pursue her solo career, she supported gigs by Max Merritt & His Meteors or Ray Columbus & the Invaders.
-Playboys recruited Graeme's brother Dave on vocals and later became The Dave Miller Set in Sydney.
+The Playboys returned to Christchurch, but by 1963 Lee returned to Auckland to pursue her solo career, she supported gigs by Max Merritt & His Meteors or Ray Columbus & the Invaders.
+The Playboys recruited Graeme's brother Dave on vocals and later became The Dave Miller Set in Sydney.

-Lee adopted the latest Mod fashions following advice from boutique owner, Jackie Holme – a page boy haircut, white make-up, op-art clothes and white boots.
+Lee adopted the latest Mod fashions following advice from boutique owner, Jackie Holme – a pageboy haircut, white make-up, op-art clothes and white boots.
 After being recommended by Merritt, she joined the Startime Spectacular Tour of North Island which was headlined by Bill & Boyd and Max Merritt & His Meteors – Merritt's band backed her during her set.
 Her performances were more animated and energetic than typically demure female pop artists.
 Lee was heckled at some regional venues and her mother was unable to recognise her when catching up at an airport.
-Tour organiser, James Haddleton, became her manager and she was signed with Viking Records, an independent label based in Wellington and she was promoted as 'Queen of the Mods'.
+Tour organiser James Haddleton became her manager and she was signed with Viking Records, an independent label based in Wellington, and she was promoted as 'Queen of the Mods'.